 I'm Laura, the owner of Experience Flamenco.
-I am based in Portland, Oregon, and I travel to Spain twice a year to take groups of people to study flamenco in its birthplace.
-I also teach and organize flamenco dance classes and workshops here in Portland, hold flamenco beach retreats in the Pacific Northwest, and write about flamenco.
+I am based in Portland, Oregon, and take groups of people to Spain twice a year to study flamenco in its birthplace.
+I also teach and organize flamenco dance classes and workshops in Portland, Oregon where I’m from and hold flamenco retreats in the Western United States, perform, and write about flamenco.

 My interest in the arts began at a very early age.